 Getting professionals early on the project ensures the actual remodel goes as smoothly as humanly possible.
 Research and hire professionals who are well versed in remodels.
 Especially if you are working with a home that was built 50 or more years ago, find professionals who specialize in such homes who know what to look for and expect and how to highlight the unique characteristics of the home.
 Although each project is different, and individual issues arise in every home, these professionals will know how to handle and work around problems and utilize the space to meet its greatest potential.

 3. When possible, plan different living arrangements for the duration of the remodel.

 I know from personal experience, living in a remodel is not the most fun, though I'm aware that in many cases it may not be possible to up and leave your home for a few months.
 When we were remodeling our kitchen we were living in our home and had set up a temporary kitchen in the basement.
 Although we had done this, we were still in the midst of the chaos, and not being able to separate ourselves from it caused tension.
 There was one time in particular that we were trying to prepare dinner and I hadn't eaten all day, and because the downstairs outlets couldn't handle the power from the appliances, the power kept going out and it was taking forever to make the food.
 I totally broke down crying from the stress of it all and I didn't know how much more I could handle (and I was the designer!).
 Remodels can be stressful, but if you can live separately from the project site (trust me) your sanity will thank you.
-If not, remember that it is doable!
-Life continues, the project will in-fact be over someday, and once that remodel is finished the painful memories quickly become distant!
+If not, it is totally okay!
+Set up a temporary kitchen or workspace so that you can continue normal routines.
+Remember that life continues, the project will in-fact be over someday, and once that remodel is finished you'll hardly remember the headache!

 4. Have your contractor inspect the home for anything that may be alarming.